ddozzi/ddozzi/README.md

 * I'm a programmer, gamer, and student
 * Java, Python, R and C# programmer.
 In the process of learning web development.

+## Things i'm working on
+* Created third party modifications for popular game; Minecraft
+* Head developer @ Agility

+## Things i've worked on
+* Was a UI & UX designer for a while
+* Created some games, none of which i've finished (got bored of making them)
+* Head developer @ Space (retired)
+* Used neural networks to detect early signs of kidney disease
+* a lot more...

+I really have to clean up my social media...